wanglin2/mind-map-docs/src/en/client.md

 This project also provides a client version using [Electron](https://www.electronjs.org/) Development.
 Supports 'Windows', 'Mac', and 'Linux'.

+> The v0.13.1+version of the client supports AI functionality.

 Function Introduction:

 1. Support creating and opening files for editing;